 To arrive at their findings, the researchers used blood samples taken from 4,400 people with MS and 8,600 blood relatives as part of a 20-year project funded by the MS Society of Canada and the Multiple Sclerosis Scientific Research Foundation.

 They found the mutation in two Canadian families in which several members had a rapidly progressive type of the disease.
-In these families, two thirds of the people with the genetic mutation developed MS.
+In these families,

 The investigators further explain the findings in the video below: